chrisbanes/haze/docs/index.md

-Haze is a library providing a 'glassmorpism' style blur for Compose.
+Haze is a library providing a 'glassmorphism' style blur for Compose.

 ![type:video](./media/desktop-small.mp4)